pmkruyen/dearscholar/readme.md

 Developed as hybrid app in Cordova/Phonegap (using html, javascript, and css), DearScholar can be used to collect data on iOS devices (iPhones and iPads), Android devices, and--in the future--in web browsers too.

 This document provides general information about the app, including an overview of current features.
-The [Wiki section](https://github.com/pmkruyen/dearscholar/wiki) provides installation instructions, settings and options, and other details for academic researchers who consider using DearScholar to collect data *and* potential contributors who want to help to improve DearScholar.
+The [Wiki section](https://github.com/pmkruyen/dearscholar/wiki) provides installation instructions, settings and options,  (automatic) testing, and other details for academic researchers who consider using DearScholar to collect data *and* potential contributors who want to help to improve DearScholar.
 Background information, an summary of the current features, and current research projects can be found on the [project page](https://peterkruyen.net/dearscholar.html).

 ## Interested in using DearScholar in your academic research project?
 * Contact the main author (p.m.kruyen@fm.ru.nl) for credentials (username and password); download the app on the App Store or Google Play; take your time to test the app; send us feedback, and discuss with us how to implement DearScholar in your project :rocket:.